The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 FDA describes a systematic process for human factors engineering that is strongly oriented toward risk management.
 This process ensures that use errors and resulting risks are identified and minimized at an early stage.

-2.1 Overview of the HFE process
+2.1 Overview of the HFE Process

 The FDA’s human factors engineering process has an iterative consequence that runs parallel to product development.
 It is based on established risk management in accordance with ISO 14971 but focuses specifically on use-related risks.
 In contrast to IEC 62366-1, the FDA describes the specific activities and methods rather than the process itself.